stefan2718/personal-website/src/blog/webassembly-marker-clusterer.md

 New tests that also output the number of clusters allow for a better analysis.
 Turns out the v0.0.8 results that didn't use this had a very low R^2 (a bad fit) for the Wasm results.

 Going to need to modify the grid-size to get more varied results with different numbers of clusters.

+TODO: Some stuff about testing and benching with Rust/Wasm